Enzoherewj/RAG-chatbot/README.md

    - MinSearch
    - Chroma Semantic Search
    - Hybrid Search (combining embedding-based and TF-IDF)
-4. Results will be saved in `../vectorstore/retrieval_results.json`
+4. Results will be saved in `retrieval_results.json` within the `experiments` directory.

 ### How the Retrieval Evaluation Works